doc-detective/doc-detective/README.md

 ### CLI tool

-You can run `doc-unit-test` as a standalone CLI tool.
-When running as a CLI tool, you can specify default configuration options in [config.json](https://github.com/hawkeyexl/doc-unit-test/blob/master/sample/config.json) and override those defaults with command-line arguments.
+You can run Doc Detective as a standalone CLI tool.
+When running as a CLI tool, you can specify default configuration options in [config.json](https://github.com/hawkeyexl/doc-detective/blob/master/sample/config.json) and override those defaults with command-line arguments.
 (For a list of arguments, complete the following steps and run `npm run test -- -h`.)

 0. Install prerequisites: